Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/DOCUMENTATION.md

 ### 4.2.1 Evaluation of Information Retrieval

-#### I. Quantitative Evaluation

-We made use of the [PubMedQA](https://pubmedqa.github.io) for evaluating our retrieval method.
+For the quantitative and qualitative evaluation of our retrieval system, we made use of the [PubMedQA](https://pubmedqa.github.io).
 This dataset contains [1,000 expert-labeled questions](https://github.com/pubmedqa/pubmedqa/blob/master/data/ori_pqal.json) together with both long and short answers, such as "yes/no", as well as the context and PMID.
 Unfortunately, only 176 instances from our "Intelligence 2013-2023" dataset we use for context retrieval are contained in this evaluation dataset.
+We use these instances for our experiments.

+#### I. Quantitative Evaluation

-We use these instances to compute accuracy (see [`evaluate_embeddings_accuracy.ipynb`](evaluation/retrieval_evaluation/quantitative_evaluation/evaluate_embeddings_accuracy.ipynb)), F1 score, mean reciprocal rank (MRR), and normalized discounted cumulative gain (nDCG) (see [`compute_mrr_ndcg_f1.ipynb`](evaluation/retrieval_evaluation/quantitative_evaluation/compute_mrr_ndcg_f1.ipynb)).
-For our quantitative experiments, we compare the PMID of our retrieved documents with the ground truth PMID.
+We compute accuracy (see [`evaluate_embeddings_accuracy.ipynb`](evaluation/retrieval_evaluation/quantitative_evaluation/evaluate_embeddings_accuracy.ipynb)), F1 score, mean reciprocal rank (MRR), and normalized discounted cumulative gain (nDCG) (see [`compute_mrr_ndcg_f1.ipynb`](evaluation/retrieval_evaluation/quantitative_evaluation/compute_mrr_ndcg_f1.ipynb)).
+For these quantitative experiments, we compare the PMID of our retrieved documents with the ground truth PMID.
 The evaluated embedding models were chosen from the [HuggingFace Leaderboard for Retrieval](https://huggingface.co/spaces/mteb/leaderboard) based on their performance but also their size (some advanced models were too large for our resources).
 We used [Faiss](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/) as our vector database for the experiments since it is deterministic and thus makes comparable results possible.

 **Accuracy:** We considered different values of top `k` retrieved results.
-Since we retrieve 3 documents as context for our chat model, we focus the analysis on `k=3`.
+Since we retrieve three documents as context for our chat model, we focus the analysis on `k=3`.
 The best performing models under this configuration are `thenlper_gte-base`, `BAAI_bge-base-en-v1.5` and `jamesgpt1_sf_model_e5`.
 Keyword search via `BM25` was deployed as a baseline to compare against our semantic search methods (see [`compare_against_keyword_search.ipynb`](evaluation/retrieval_evaluation/quantitative_evaluation/compare_against_keyword_search.ipynb)).

 |    **Accuracy**                              |   k=1 |   k=2 |   **k=3** |   k=4 |   k=5 |   k=6 |   k=7 |   k=8 |   k=9 |   k=10 |   k=11 |   k=12 |   k=13 |   k=14 |   k=15 |   k=16 |   k=17 |   k=18 |   k=19 |   k=20 |
 |:---------------------------------|------:|------:|------:|------:|------:|------:|------:|------:|------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|